kdrag0n/adevtool/README.md

 - [Using individual helper commands](docs/commands.md)
 - [Supported system source formats](docs/system-source.md)

+## Why TypeScript?

+TypeScript is not a common language for Android-related tools, but I picked it for several reasons:

+- Fast (enough) and easily parallelizable
+- Good static type system (for developer experience: fewer bugs and better editor code intelligence)
+- Good libraries for friendly CLI interfaces with pretty output
+- Relatively lightweight

+### Why not...

+- Python: May not meet speed/parallelization goals easily, types aren't as nice
+- Kotlin: Requires big+heavy JVM to run, CLI libraries aren't as good
+- Go: Good choice overall, but error checking can be overly verbose

+Overall, TypeScript is a decent compromise on all of these points.

 ## License

 This tool is licensed under the [MIT license](LICENSE), ensuring that anyone is free to use it for any purpose in compliance with the license.
 Contributions are welcome!